j-berg-au/BOUNDLESS/content/Rules/Tactical Combat/index.md

 ##### Taking Damage
 When you take damage, you reduce your HP by the amount of damage taken.

 If this would cause you to reach 0HP or a negative HP, your HP is set to zero and you gain the [[Conditions & Statuses#Defeated|DEFEATED]] status.
-Additionally, you gain **3 Strain**.
+Additionally, you gain a **Scar**.
 ##### Persistent Damage
 When a character has taken **Persistent Damage**, they immediately take damage equal to the amount of **Persistent Damage**.